How to Get Rid of Blackheads

 People with excessively oily skin are more prone to developing blackheads.
 But, there’s no need to panic when you spot a blackhead!
 You simply need to try out some remedies to see which one is most effective at clearing your skin.

 If you are prone to blackheads, you should keep some skincare products with Salicylic Acid around the house.
 It will be your go-to ingredient any time acne or breakouts appear.
-Salicylic Acid is a type of beta hydroxy acid that removes oil, stimulates cell turnover, and exfoliates the cells in the top layer of your skin.
+Salicylic Acid is a type of beta hydroxy acid (BHA) that removes oil, stimulates cell turnover, and exfoliates the cells in the top layer of your skin.
+This key ingredient works to treat and prevent breakouts while also promoting cell turnover, making it a perfect tool for combatting blackheads.
 To help get rid of blackheads, try using a daily face cleanser with Salicylic Acid to cleanse and gently exfoliate your pores.

 2. Exfoliate with a Facial Scrub Once a Week